A Guide to Graduate Computer Science Courses

 What Do You Need to Know About Graduate-Level Computer Science?

 In general, graduate degree classes for computer science will be very different from undergraduate studies.
-Expect all your classes to be computer science-related, requiring a deep understanding of the subject matter.
+Expect all your computer science courses to require a deep understanding of the subject matter.
 You will spend more time researching and developing projects, theses, and conceptual work.
 There will be higher standards for graduation, with many grad school programs requiring a 3.0 or higher grade-point average.

 Universities and colleges require you to complete one of the following to graduate: